 If you are like many people in Virginia (and throughout the rest of the U.S., for that matter), then you likely have yet to begin the process of planning out your estate.
 Your reasons may be due to you not wanting to upset any potential beneficiaries.

 You may think it would be better to not prepare a will, and instead leave the task of determining the dispersal of your estate to those you leave behind.
-Many come to us here at The Law Office of Deborah N. Arthur believing this to be a viable option.
+Many come to us here at The Law Office of Rebecca L. Evans believing this to be a viable option.
 Unfortunately, it is not.

 What happens if you do not prepare a will?